 Influences: Aerosmith, Cheap Trick, Black Sabbath, The Who, Led Zeppelin, UFO, The Rolling Stones, The Stooges, Jeff Beck, Rory Gallagher, Ted Nugent, Jimi Hendrix... >> more about Slash's influences

 First played riffs: Smoke On The Water (Deep Purple), 25 Or 6 To 4 (Chicago), Dazed And Confused (Led Zeppelin), Hey Joe (Jimi Hendrix), Jumpin' Jack Flash (The Rolling Stones), Whole Lotta Love (Led Zeppelin).

-Favorite books: Fear And Loathing In Las Vegas (H. Thompson), A Tale Of Two Cities (C. Dickens).
+Favorite books: The Jungle (U. Sinclair), A Tale Of Two Cities (C. Dickens).

 Favorite movies: A Clockwork Orange (S. Kubrick), One Flew Over The Cuckoo's Nest (M. Forman).